Manamongods/Precision-Surface-Effects/README.md

 ## Usage

 ### Steps
-Create a FootstepSounds asset in Unity's project window (by right clicking -> Create -> SurfaceSounds)
+Create a SurfaceSounds asset in Unity's project window (by right clicking -> Create -> SurfaceSounds)

 The component `SurfaceSoundTester.cs` can be used to test it out.

 Delete the folder "Microsplat Example (Incomplete) Test - Delete this garbage" after you have tried it out (if you want to try it out).
 It is complete garbage apart from being a mediocre demonstration

-The easiest thing is to reference the FootstepSounds asset, and then do `surfaceSounds.GetSurfaceType(pos, Vector3.down).GetSoundSet().PlayOneShot(audioSource);`
+The easiest thing is to reference the SurfaceSounds asset, and then do `surfaceSounds.GetSurfaceType(pos, Vector3.down).GetSoundSet().PlayOneShot(audioSource);`

 ### Terrain
 If the spherecast hits a TerrainCollider, it will use MicroSplat's Config file to find the indices to test against by using the Albedo (Diffuse) textures of the splats